-As Coronavirus spreads across the globe, the only way to beat it is to stay strong, look after yourself, wash your hands at all times and boost immune system.
+As Coronavirus spreads across the globe, one way to beat it is to stay strong, look after yourself, wash your hands at all times and boost immune system.

 Simple Pranayama reduces the stress levels and boost immune system.
 Through Pranayama we control and if our focus goes onto breathing to elongate the inhalations and exhalations, it will really help to improve nervous system.
 Mindful breathing provides more oxygen in our blood and the anxiety levels begin to decrease.